RhinoSecurityLabs/cloudgoat/scenarios/cloud_breach_s3/README.md

 ## Scenario Start(s)

-1. The IP Address of an EC2 server is running a misconfigured reverse proxy
+1. The IP Address of an EC2 server that is running a misconfigured reverse proxy

 ## Scenario Goal(s)